top-navigation-logo

 Hatta MisraHatta Misra

-Australia: Battery operations during 22 January 2025 price spike in Queensland
+Australia: BESS operations during 22 January 2025 price spike in Queensland

-Queensland battery revenues varied so much because of their different bidding strategies.
+However, revenues between individual systems varied significantly because of different bidding strategies.
 This article takes a closer look at how those strategies affect dispatch targets and, ultimately, battery earnings.

 In this article, we refer to the Modo Energy NEM battery index, which represents the average revenues (inclusive of marginal loss factors) earned by batteries within the NEM across a period of time.
 The average is weighted and normalised by a battery’s rated power.
 All currency figures quoted are in Australian dollars (AUD).